 Liquidity Risk is the risk that the Fund may be unable to find a buyer for its investments when it seeks to sell them or to receive the price it expects.
 Events that may lead to increased redemptions, such as market disruptions or increases in interest rates, may also negatively impact the liquidity of the Fund's investments when it needs to dispose of them.
 Markets may become illiquid quickly.
 If the Fund is forced to sell its investments at an unfavorable time and/or under adverse conditions in order to meet redemption requests, such sales could negatively affect the Fund.
-During times of market turmoil, there may be no buyers or sellers for securities in certain asset classes.
+During times of market turmoil, there may be no buyers or sellers for securities in certain asset classes and dealers may be unwilling or unable to make a market for certain securities.
 Securities acquired in a private placement, such as Rule 144A securities and privately negotiated credit and other investments, are generally subject to significant liquidity risk because they are subject to strict restrictions on resale and there may be no liquid secondary market or ready purchaser for such securities.
 In other circumstances, liquid investments may become illiquid.
+Derivatives, and particularly over-the-counter ("OTC") derivatives, are generally subject to liquidity risk as well.
 Liquidity issues may also make it difficult to value the Fund's investments.
 The Fund may invest in liquid investments that become illiquid due to financial distress, or geopolitical events such as sanctions, trading halts or wars.